rparameswar65/rparameswar65-github.io/README.md

 AI-assisted imaging can:

 - Enable earlier disease detection
-- Reduce diagnostic delays
+- Reduce diagnostic delays in emergency situations
 - Improve healthcare access in underserved areas
-- Increase hospital efficiency
+- Increase hospital efficiency and workflow management

-For patients, this means faster and potentially more accurate diagnoses.
+For patients, this can mean faster diagnoses, earlier treatment, and potentially improved health outcomes.

 ---